-During the year, an appeals officer of the Canada Revenue Agency (the "CRA") requested certain information regarding the purpose of the Trust and indicated verbally that she concurred with the Trustee's opinion.
-The Trust expects to receive during the next year written confirmation of that decision from the CRA.
+During the prior year, an appeals officer of the Canada Revenue Agency (the "CRA") requested certain information regarding the purpose of the Trust and indicated verbally that she concurred with the Trustee's opinion.
+During the year, the Trustee received a notice of assessment confirming that the Trust is not subject to Income Taxes.